2017 Suunto D6i NOVO and Zulu – 5 Dive Modes including Freediving

 Deep Stop is On by default.
-As long as its not turned off, this alarm will automatically activate when diving deeper than 65.6 feet (20 metres).
+As long as it's not turned off, this alarm will automatically activate when diving deeper than 65.6 feet (20 meters).
 If the Dive timer is displayed on the dive computer when Deep Stop is activated, the timer is replaced with Deep Stop.
-Once the Deep Stop is over, you’re able to change between Deep Stop and the Timer.
+Once the Deep Stop is over, you're able to change between Deep Stop and the Timer.

 What about Suunto D6i Novo Warranty?

 Dive computers are designed to withstand the rigors of diving, but need to be treated with the proper care as any other precision instrument.
 It should go without saying, but don't go out of your way to knock it or drop it.
 Protect it from extreme heat and chemicals.

 The Suunto D6i Novo comes with a 2 year manufacturers warranty.